 Support for MQTT, a lightweight messaging protocol for small sensors and mobile devices, is available in Gatling Enterprise.
 Both versions 3.1 and 3.1.1 of MQTT are supported.

 Gatling Enterprise offers LDAP/S authentication capabilities for load testing.
 This feature handles much of the complexity and setup required for encrypted communication in your load tests and facilitates the creation of more realistic load test scenarios where this security is included as part of testing.
+Now available in a Cloud version or in Self Hosted, there are multiple solutions to cover your needs.

 The Gatling team